vdd-rai/NucleonNucleon/README.md

 Below is a brief description of the purpose of each script:

-- hedgehog_1S.nb - Solve the field equations for different Skyrme models to obtain the profile functions.
+- _hedgehog_1S.nb_ - Solve the field equations for different Skyrme models to obtain the profile functions.
-- sample.py - Generate the (r,Q) values.
+- _sample.py_ - Generate the (r,Q) values.
-- interp.py - Interpolate the profile function on the points needed subsequently.
+- _interp.py_ - Interpolate the profile function on the points needed subsequently.
-- prod.py - Generate a field given by the product approximation.
+- _prod.py_ - Generate a field given by the product approximation.
-- deriv_y.py - Generate the derivatives of the field w.r.t (y1,y2,y3).
+- _deriv_y.py_ - Generate the derivatives of the field w.r.t (y1,y2,y3).
-- deriv_x.py - Generate the derivatives of the field w.r.t (x1,x2,x3).
+- _deriv_x.py_ - Generate the derivatives of the field w.r.t (x1,x2,x3).
-- deriv_Q.py - Generate the derivatives of the field w.r.t (Q1,Q2).
+- _deriv_Q.py_ - Generate the derivatives of the field w.r.t (Q1,Q2).
-- metric,py - Generate the components of the metric.
+- _metric.py_ - Generate the components of the metric.
-- fourier.py - Generate the Fourier coefficients.
+- _fourier.py_ - Generate the Fourier coefficients.

+Note that some scripts use data files produced by other scripts.
+The dependencies are explained in _dep.png_